 Character and appearance of nearby significant and contributory buildings.

-Where abutting a lane, additions must be respectful of the scale and form of heritage fabric to the lane.
+Where abutting a lane, additions are to be respectful of the scale and form of heritage fabric to the lane.

-Additions to significant or contributory buildings should:
+Additions to significant or contributory buildings:

-Be respectful of the building’s character and appearance, scale, materials, style and architectural expression.
+are respectful of the building’s character and appearance, scale, materials, style and architectural expression.

-Not visually dominate or visually disrupt the appreciation of the building as it presents to the streetscape(s).
+do not visually dominate or visually disrupt the appreciation of the building as it presents to the streetscape(s).

-Maintain the prominence of the building by setting back the addition behind the front or principal part of the building, and from other visible parts and moderating height.
+maintain the prominence of the building by setting back the addition behind the front or principal part of the building, and from other visible parts and moderating height.

-Not build over or extend into the air space above the front or principal part of the significant or contributory building.
+do not build over or extend into the air space directly above the front or principal part of the significant or contributory building.

-Retain significant roof form within the setback from the building façade together with any chimneys or similar roof elements of original fabric.
+retain significant roof form within the setback from the building façade together with any chimneys or similar roof elements of original fabric.
 Not obscure views of façades or elevations associated with the front or principal part of the building.

-Be distinguishable from the original fabric of the building.
+be distinguishable from the original fabric of the building.

-The design of additions must:
+The design of additions is to:

 Adopt high quality and respectful contextual design.